 1. Why is this investment suitable for me?

-Every investment a broker recommends must be consistent with a host of factors including your age, investment knowledge, objectives, financial circumstances, and the degree to which you are willing and able to take risk and withstand loss.
-You should make your broker explain why this recommended investment would be compatible with each of these suitability factors.
+Every investment a broker or financial advisor recommends must be consistent with a host of factors including your age, investment knowledge, objectives, financial circumstances, and the degree to which you are willing and able to take risk and withstand loss.
+You should make your broker/advisor explain why this recommended investment would be compatible with each of these suitability factors.
 If he can’t or won’t, he either hasn’t done the analysis or knows the investment is unsuitable.

 2. What has to happen for this investment to be profitable?